Raising Quail for Commercial or Personal Use

-The record of transfer of ownership must be kept current and available at all times for inspection.
+The record of the transfer of ownership must be kept current and available at all times for inspection.
 Record discrepancies may cause the licensed quail producer to be charged with a misdemeanor.
 Any individual or owner of a business establishment possessing quail from a licensed producer shall be subject to having quail confiscated and may be charged with a misdemeanor if a record of transfer of ownership does not appear on the record book of the licensed producer from whom the person in question states that birds were purchased or received from.

 Packaging, Labeling, and Storage